polyipseity/information/special/academia/HKUST/ISOM 2020/index.md

   - [§ length](list.md#length)
   - [§ aggregate functions](list.md#aggregate%20functions)
 - week 2 exercise: 1/1, graded
+  - Can a list be sliced? ::: Yes!
+But you cannot use this in exercises or exams.
 - [week 3 lab attendance waiver](assignments/lab%202/lab%202%20waiver%20submission.ipynb): 1/1, graded

 ## week 2 lab